nathanlane/industrialpolicyclass/README.md

 This is a course webpage, along with the Canvas page, for Dr. Nathaniel Lane's Industrial Policy and Development module.
 Please find the detailed sylabus below.
 Other content to be posted as the term evolves.

+Announcements will be posted on the class Teams and Canvas.
+This page will have the class context and lecture details as the class evolves: [http://nathanlane.info/industrialpolicyclass](http://nathanlane.info/industrialpolicyclass).

 *********

 # Module Syllabus Home